Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 19. What is the iron lung?

-A negative pressure ventilator that was invented in the 1920s that was primarily used to treat patients with polio
+The iron lung is a negative pressure ventilator invented in the 1920s, primarily used to treat polio patients.

 20. What is surface tension?

-A molecular cohesive force at the liquid-gas interface
+Surface tension refers to the molecular cohesive force at the liquid-gas interface.

 21. What is Laplace’s Law?

-A law that states that the distending pressure of a bubble depends on the surface tension and size of the bubble
+Laplace’s Law states that the distending pressure of a bubble depends on both surface tension and the bubble’s size.

 22. What is pulmonary surfactant composed of, and how does it work?

-It is composed of 90% phospholipids and 10% protein.
-It decreases surface tension in fluids, increasing the exchange of gases in the alveoli.
+Pulmonary surfactant is composed of 90% phospholipids and 10% protein.
+It reduces surface tension in the alveoli, facilitating gas exchange.

 23. What does dynamic mean?

-It is the forces in action that cause the pressure changes required to move gas in and out of the lungs.
+Dynamic refers to the forces in action that cause pressure changes, moving gas in and out of the lungs.

 24. What is Poiseuille’s Law?

-A law that states that velocity is directly proportional to the pressure of a liquid and is inversely proportional to the viscosity
+Poiseuille’s Law states that the velocity of a liquid is directly proportional to pressure and inversely proportional to viscosity.

 25. What is the normal airway resistance in the tracheobronchial tree?